 Modular homes can be a great option if you’re looking to build a home quickly.
 They’re also very customizable, giving you the opportunity to create your perfect home without having to invest in home improvement projects.
 If you plan to place the home on recently purchased property, make sure you can afford to install any necessary utility services.

-A co-op association or board is a legal entity that owns housing buildings.
-These buildings can either be attached or detached.
+A co-op is a unit in a building owned and managed by a co-op association, through the co-op board.
+The co-op association is the legal entity that owns the building.
 Residents become owners by purchasing shares, giving you a proprietary lease.
 This means you have the right to occupy a specific unit or apartment within the co-op owned building.

 Co-ops are usually run by elected shareholders known as a board of directors.
 Usually, the process for determining if you can become a shareholder involves an intensive application review.
 They evaluate your tax returns, employment history, references and financial information such as credit history.